NelsenEW/espdrone-clients/docs/dev_info_client.md

 TOC cache files
 ---------------

-In order to speed up the connection procedure for the Crazyflie the TOCs are cached ([more info on logging/parameter frameworks and TOC](https://www.bitcraze.io/docs/crazyflie-firmware/master/index/) ).
+In order to speed up the connection procedure for the Espdrone the TOCs are cached ([more info on logging/parameter frameworks and TOC](https://www.bitcraze.io/docs/espdrone-firmware/master/index/) ).
 The writable part of the TOC cache is located in */conf/cache* where each cache is saved in a file named after the CRC32 (in hex) of the TOC CRC32 (for example *1CB41680.json*).
 There\'s also a read-only part of the TOC cache that\'s located in */lib/cglib/cache* and contains the caches for official builds.
-When the application connects to a Crazyflie the CRC32 of the log and param TOC is requested.
+When the application connects to a Espdrone the CRC32 of the log and param TOC is requested.
 When the client receives it will check if a file with the correct name exists (in both the RW and the RO TOC cache).
-If it does it will load the cached TOC, if not it will start requesting the TOC from the Crazyflie and when it\'s done it will save it in the cache.
+If it does it will load the cached TOC, if not it will start requesting the TOC from the Espdrone and when it\'s done it will save it in the cache.

 The TOC cache files are organized in a hierarchical manner after the